leipzig/SandwichesWithSnakemake/README.md

 *  Write a pseudo-rule that uses the variable as input.

 In Snakemake (but not Make) you have to write a pseudo-rule that uses the variable as input.

+#### You will screw this up, so please review!
+Trying to call an implicit rule is the most beginner's error in Snakemake, so to review:

+Calling snakemake with the following targets:
+* any old file *OK*
+* a variable *NOT OK*
+* a rule that has named files as input *OK*
+* a rule that has as input variables that are lists of named files *OK*
+* a rule that has wildcard placeholders in the output *NOT OK*

 ### How can we derive targets from existing source files?  (see [glob.snake](glob.snake))